rupeshs/fastsdcpu/Readme.md

 ## FastSD CPU on Linux

-Ensure that you have Python 3.8 or higher version installed.
+Ensure that you have Python 3.9 or 3.10 or 3.11 version installed.

 - Clone/download this repo
 - In the terminal, enter into fastsdcpu directory